MitchTalmadge/AMP-dockerized/README.md

 ## What about my data?
 You can migrate your data into a regular AMP installation, we don't really do anything special with the `.ampdata` folder.
 Just copy it over after installing the new server.
 You may need to edit a config file or two to change ports if you mapped them to something different through docker.

+## I use Unraid, how can I install AMP there without a Docker image?
+I am not super experienced with Unraid but I believe you can create virtual machines in Unraid.
+I would create a virtual machine that is just dedicated to AMP.
+I know this isn't as nice as Docker where resources are shared nicely with the host, but it's the only way I can think of that will get you support from CubeCoders.

+## Any alternative Docker images?
+There are very few options.
+Maybe this one? https://github.com/imagegenius/docker-amp

+## I don't want this container to die!
+Neither do I!
+But I need help to keep it alive.
+Right now the script which checks for updates is completely out of date, the build process doesn't pull the correct updates, the Mainline/Nightly flag is out of date, and there's 40+ unresolved support tickets.
+The Unraid forum post has a whole bunch of unresolved problems, too.

+I can remove this notice if we can get this image back up to date.

 -----

 # AMP-dockerized